 What is a Satellite Office?

-The hub-and-spoke work model consists of a “hub” that hosts the company’s headquarters – often in the city center – and of “spokes”, or smaller offices, often closer to where employees live.
+The hub-and-spoke work model consists of a “hub” that hosts the company’s headquarters – often in the city center, such as in London or Washington DC – and of “spokes”, or smaller furnished offices, often closer to where employees live.
 For remote workers, a spoke may be a cozy workstation at home, a local café with a wi-fi connection or even a shared desk in a coworking space.
 However, spokes usually refer to satellite offices – smaller branch offices of a company, spread across less central locations.

 As described in the Daily Business, a research completed by recruitment firm Robert Walters “reveals that more than a third (37%) of business leaders are considering downsizing their primary office space served by smaller satellites closer to where their employees live.”
 Firms such as Google, Fujitsu and Virgin Money, are among those ready for the hub-and-spoke model.